gvwilson/thirdbit/src/fiction/iffy/index.md

 After the third,
 she squeezed her hands into fists and slowly, deliberately relaxed them.
-"Can I have some water, please, sergeant?" she asked once she was sure her voice would be under her control.
+"Can I have some water, please, sergeant?" she asked once she was sure she would be able to control her voice.

 Wordlessly,
 Sergeant Vassilenko held a bottle to her lips.